DuncanBarner/DuncanBarner/README.md

-- 👋 Hi, I’m @DuncanBarner
-- 👀 I’m interested in Computer Game Development
-- 🌱 I’m currently learning Computer Games and Entertainment Technology @ Elmhurst University.
-C++, C#.
-- 💞️ I’m looking to collaborate on Game Development
+-Duncan Barner
+-Computer Games and Entertainment Technology major at Elmhurst University -Currently learning C++, C# (Unity), SQL (for data analysis), and HTML5/CSS/JavaScript for casual web development -I enjoy collaboration and group problem solving as well as solo learning new skills and languages.
-- 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/duncanbarner/
+- Connect with me on LinkedIn: https://www.linkedin.com/in/duncanbarner/

 <!---
 DuncanBarner/DuncanBarner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.